mouse-reeve/recipes/markdown/cookies/molasses_jewelbox_cookies.md

-# Molasses Jewelbox Cookies
+## Recipe: Molasses Jewelbox Cookies
 How big is a square of chocolate?
 Who knows.
 This recipe was on a molasses jar in the 1970s and became a family tradition.
 So, my mom knows, but I'll have to wait until next Christmas to find out.
-**Makes**: 14 dozen cookies
+Quantity: 14 dozen cookies

-## Ingredients
+### Ingredients
  - 1 cup butter
  - 1 cup molasses
  - 2 cups light brown sugar, packed